NotationCapital/Operating-Manual/README.md

 ## Our Investment Process

 The goal we set for ourselves is to get to an investment decision with the founders that we meet within one month after the initial introduction.
-Our team may meet separately with founders that we’re in process with or all as a group, and then we generally do a final partner meeting with the full team when appropriate.
+Our team may meet separately with founders that we’re in process with or all as a group, and then we generally do a final partner meeting with the full team where appropriate.
 Our diligence during this period includes market research, reference calls, and any other available information that we can dig into.
 We try not to “over-diligence,” understanding that the founders we meet are often extraordinary early in the company building process, and in many cases simply coming to us with an idea and a thoughtful strategy or go-to-market.
 We also invite founders to diligence us during this process, and we’re always happy to provide Notation founder or LP references.

-If we choose to work with one another, we use preferred equity docs based on those found at [seriesseed.com](http://www.seriesseed.com/), or plain vanilla SAFEs, although we much prefer equity because we believe it creates cleaner cap tables and more clarity for investors and founders alike.
+If we choose to work with one another, we use preferred equity docs based on those found on the [CooleyGo Site](https://www.cooleygo.com/documents/series-seed-equity-financing-package/), or plain vanilla SAFEs or Convertible Notes, although we much prefer equity because we believe it creates cleaner cap tables and more clarity for investors and founders alike.
 We aim for this final investment execution stage to get done within a few weeks after committing to a new investment and issuing a termsheet.

 ## Our Investment Decision Framework

-* Team - We look for founders that are (1) deeply passionate about the problem they’re trying to solve, (2) builders by nature (product focused and technical), (3) have unique insight or unfair advantage in the market they’re operating, and (4) are compelling high-integrity leaders (inspiring, good communicators, strong work ethic, plus growth-mindset).
+* Team - We look for founders that are (1) deeply passionate about the problem they’re trying to solve, (2) builders by nature (product focused and technical) with a growth mindset, (3) have unique insight or unfair advantage in the market they’re operating, and (4) are compelling high-integrity and inspiring leaders that can clearly communicate their vision and prioritize go-to-market.

-* Markets - We look for markets that are (1) initially fringe but can become mainstream, or (2) are large, but feel old and broken, or (3) science fiction and feel like the future.
+* Markets - We look for markets that are (1) initially fringe but can become mainstream, or (2) large, but feel old and broken, or (3) science fiction and feel like the future.

 * Product - We look for products that are (1) deeply focused on a core customer, (2) creative in their simplicity and implementation, and (3) are defensible via their network or data over time.